chrisseaton/rhizome/doc/bytecode.md

 Our bytecode format is the input data structure for representing Ruby code to our compiler.
-It abstracts the differences between the internal formats used by the different implementations of Ruby, it allows our compiler to only deal with a single format, and it allows us to isolate the parts of RubyJIT that depend on which Ruby implementation you are running.
+It abstracts the differences between the internal formats used by the different implementations of Ruby, it allows our compiler to only deal with a single format, and it allows us to isolate the parts of Rhizome that depend on which Ruby implementation you are running.

 Our bytecode format is also used as the working data structure for our Ruby